asyrafzlkln96/automate-dm-ig-selenium/README.md

 - This script is developed to automate Messages to Instagram using Selenium.
 - Logging functions to log info and error messages from the automation script.

-## To run the script:
+## To run the script (after done the Prerequisites):
+- Activate virtual environment or conda environment
+- Run pip install -r requirements.txt
+- Set .env file correctly with your credentials and configurations
-python main.py
+- Type python main.py in terminal

 ## Current limitation:
 - The current implementation only runs on Selenium version 4.2.0 and below.
 Newer versions of Selenium will not work